DIY Lumber and Plywood Guide

 - Rough-Cut Lumber:

-- Rough-cut lumber is produced when trees are cut at a sawmill, the finish left by the saw blade will be very rough with dense fibers sticking out from the wood.
+- Rough-cut lumber is the last stage of the milling process before the smooth planing.
+The finish left by the saw blade will be very rough with dense fibers sticking out from the wood.
 Some of these boards will be used like this for purposes where the finish isn't important such as with furring strips or fence railings.
 The rest of this rough-cut wood will be sent through a planner to smooth the surface on all four sides.
 These boards can then be used for finer work like moldings or furniture making.

 - This is the term most often used to describe large pieces of lumber like 6x6 posts or poles used to construct barns and other large out-buildings.
 You may also hear this term used to describe dimension lumber like 2x4's and 2x6's used to build walls and ceilings in stick-built homes.
 Sizes commonly available at local home stores and lumberyards are usually 4x4's, 6x6's and 8x8's.

 There are various grades of sheet materials available for different purposes, and your project will determine the grade to use.
-For example, plywood comes in an array of grades that go from basic sheathing for siding, flooring and roofing to high quality hardwood veneers used to make fine furniture and cabinets.
+For example, plywood is available for interior and exterior applications and comes in an array of grades that go from basic sheathing for siding, flooring, and roofing to high quality hardwood veneers used to make fine furniture and cabinets.

 Sheet Materials Terms

-- Smooth sheets of softwoods like pine and hardwoods like oak, maple, and birch.
-Finish plywood will have an A-B or A-C grade and are not usually available at a home store, these grades are often reserved for fine cabinetry and furniture and if available, will usually be limited to one or two species like oak and maple.
+- Smooth sheets of hardwoods like oak, maple, and birch will have a high grade such as A-B or A-C and are not usually available at a home store, these grades are often reserved for fine cabinetry and furniture and if available, will usually be limited to one or two species like oak and maple.
 If you want high quality plywood like this in woods like mahogany and walnut you will almost certainly have to visit a millwork lumberyard or a cabinetmaker's shop.
 Cabinetmakers sometimes sell fine plywood and lumber to the public in addition to making custom furniture and cabinets for sale.

 - Medium Density Fiberboard (MDF):